-Veterinary Specialists of Alaska, P.C. was the first institution to offer PR for our four-legged friends in Alaska in 2003.
-Dr. Linda Chang obtained special post-graduate training in the field of PR and completed the University of Tennessee rehabilitation program.
-Cara Church, LVT, CCRP is the only licensed veterinary nurse in the state of Alaska who is also a Certified Canine Rehabilitation Practitioner.
-Both have worked in this field successfully with several hundreds of patients.
+Veterinary Specialists of Alaska was the first institution in Alaska to offer physical rehabilitation for our four-legged friends.
+Having obtained specialized training in the field of animal physical rehabilitation from the University of Tennessee, our Certified Canine Rehabilitation Practitioner (CCRP) has worked in the field successfully with several hundreds of patients.
 Following surgery, we will often begin physical rehabilitation in our facility.
-When the patient is discharged, we provide client education in the aftercare instructions and show you what you may be able to do in the first days to weeks after your animal returned home.
-This may include the application of ice-packs, passive range of motion, and turning or changing the position of your pet if they are laying down for long periods.
-At the time of suture removal or later evaluations further recommendations may be made.
-The initial “official” consultation appointment for physical rehabilitation is often made at the time of suture removal.
+When the patient is discharged, we provide client education in the aftercare instructions and show you what you can do in the first few weeks after your pet returns home.

-If your pet is already a registered patient at Veterinary Specialists of Alaska, P.C., ask the board-certified surgeon in charge of your animal's care about a rehabilitation consult.
+If you pet is already a registered patient at Veterinary Specialists of Alaska, ask the surgeon in charge of your pet’s care about a rehabilitation consult.
 If your pet is not currently a registered patient, please contact us at your convenience.

-Veterinary Specialists of Alaska, P.C. is dedicated to providing excellent veterinary care.
-Our goal is that ultimately, both you and your pet benefit from our expertise, specialized training and state of the art equipment.
+Veterinary Specialists of Alaska is dedicated to providing excellent veterinary care.
+Our goal is that ultimately, both you and your pet benefit from our expertise, specialized training, and state of the art equipment.
 We would be delighted to work with you and your pet.
-For directions or more information, please contact us at any time, or use the “Direction” – function on our website.